Fusion/python-aio-geojson-query/README.md

   This requires that the underlying feed data actually contains a suitable date.
 This date may be useful if the consumer of this library wants to process feed entries differently if they haven't actually been updated.

+### Specify `id`

+When in doubt... make sure you specify a mapping for `id` -- if only one entry is returned by the feed manager when you expect multiple entries, it is likely that the feed entries are not properly identified.
+If necessary, specify a mapping for `id` to a property that is unique to each entry.
+For instance, in the USGS earthquake feed, such an entry is `code`.